 fluid buildup behind the eardrum.

-These are the most common symptoms of ear infections in adults:
+These are the most common symptoms of middle ear infections in adults:

 These symptoms may look like other conditions or health problems.
 Always talk with

 Your healthcare provider will review your health history and do a physical exam.
 They

 will check the outer ear and the eardrum using an otoscope.
 This is a lighted tool